brandon-schabel/bnk-sync/packages/sync-react/README.md

 ## Introduction

-**BNK WebSocket Manager** is a small yet focused library that provides a powerful, pluggable architecture for managing WebSocket connections.
+**BNK Sync Engine Manager** is a small yet focused library that provides a powerful, pluggable architecture for managing WebSocket connections.
 Key features include:

 - **Lean & Fast**
   Built on Bun with zero or minimal external dependencies for high performance.